spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-go-neb.md

 ## Usage

-To use the bot, invite it to any existing Matrix room (`/invite @alice:example.com` where `example.com` is your base domain, not the `matrix.` domain, make sure you have permission from the room owner if that's not you).
+To use the bot, invite it to any existing Matrix room (`/invite @bot.go-neb:example.com` where `example.com` is your base domain, not the `matrix.` domain).
+Make sure you are granted with the sufficient permission if you are not the room owner.

 Basic usage is like this: `!echo hi` or `!imgur puppies` or `!giphy matrix`